What is it: The new Audi A3 Cabriolet is the latest version of Audi’s compact soft-top

 With both hood and side windows tucked away, there is a lot of buffeting around the head, unless you clip in the wind deflector that Audi supplies.
 This is very effective, but it does render the rear seats effectively redundant – an unfortunate general side effect of such cars.

 Losing all but the windscreen surround from above does not compromise safety, by the way.
 Hidden from view and hopefully to stay that way, the Cabriolet includes an active rollover protection system.
 Two spring-loaded plates are recessed into the body and should the car flip over they will pop up and keep occupants from an unfortunate encounter with the road surface.

-The A3 Cabriolet launches with a three-way engine choice, and they are familiar as they are exactly the same as in the saloon, which The Car Expert tested back in October 2013.
+The A3 Cabriolet launches with a three-way engine choice, and they are familiar as they are exactly the same as in the existing hatch and saloon models.